BDC Hamburger Icon

 2. Reengage with cold leads by sending a straightforward text.

-If you reignite their interest, they can contact you at their convenience via a phone call or head to your website to investigate further.
-With two-way business texting, you can even provide customers with the information they need to forward with your company.
+If you reignite a cold lead’s interest, they can contact you at their convenience via phone or visit your website to learn more.
+With two-way business texting, you can answer questions and provide the information they need to move forward with your company.

 3. Reduce no-shows for appointments, meetings or webinars with SMS reminders.